-We started off with some lip-smacking Jamaican fare at The Jerk House restaurant on Soquel Drive that comes with a great outdoor patio.
+We started off with some lip-smacking Jamaican fare at The Jerk House restaurant on Soquel Drive that comes with a great outdoor patio and is dog friendly.
 The menu, like any other island cuisine, heavily leaned towards fish and meat, but there were quite a few options for vegetarians/vegans including the yummy sides.
 I settled for a curried chicken patty (filled puff pastry) that came with cabbage slaw, jicama-cucumber-mango salad, rice with black eyed peas and plantains while S chose veggies stir-fried with coconut milk and served with the same sides (all entrees have those staple sides).
 Finally I got some tropical fruit punch to wash down that delicious grub.
 Service was good at the restaurant (the place was not too crowded) and our food tasted great!
 I especially loved the spicy patty which reminded me of the patties that I had in Kolkata while growing up.

 No trip to downtown Santa Cruz is complete without stopping by Penny’s Ice Creamery, the city’s only ice-cream spot that boasts of making everything from scratch!
 It is also dog-friendly and has a small outdoor seating place.
 This is a very popular place so be prepared to stand in line for their ice creams, with a roasted marshmallow on top as an added twist!
 The ice-cream shop is on Cedar Avenue but they also have a kiosk on Pacific Ave, the main street in downtown.

 Pizza called us for lunch on Day 2 and we duly answered.
-Woodstock Pizza on Front Street is a great dog-friendly restaurant (with a heated patio) and they also provide water for your pup.
+Woodstock Pizza on Front Street is a great dog friendly restaurant (with a heated patio) and they also provide water for your pup.
 We settled for a medium pesto pie (they also have options for customized pies on white or wheat crust) with pesto, tomatoes, artichoke hearts and roasted garlic.
 Babu made a few friends while we munched on our delicious pie!

 We started off with some Asparagus and Lemon fries coated in a crunchy sesame crust, and it was out of world delicious.
 I had a small entree of the Petrale Sole while S settled for a vegan burger.
 All entrees come in small and entree sized portions.
 Additionally, the restaurant has themed specials every night, ours being fish-centered.
 They have an extensive wine menu and I settled for a Pinot Noir from the Santa Cruz mountains.
 The restaurant is super popular with the locals and was pretty crowded when we arrived; nevertheless we did not see a long line of people waiting and got our seats almost instantaneously despite not making any reservations.
 I must warn you that service can be a little slow at the restaurant, but the great food and ambiance (we got a table near a crackling fireplace) more than made up for it.